 A healthy smile just feels good.
 However, just about everyone will experience some level of tooth damage or decay during their lifetime.
-That’s why we are excited to offer comprehensive restorative options to our patients.
+That’s why we are excited to offer comprehensive restorative options to our Baltimore, MD patients.
 If you have lost teeth, decayed teeth, or damaged teeth we will get your smile good as new in no time.

 Dental implants are a natural looking and feeling way to replace missing teeth.
 Dental implants are artificial roots (usually titanium) that are surgically placed into the upper or lower jawbone.
 The teeth attached to implants are natural looking and are maintained just like natural teeth.